andremazzari/Alura-Imersao-Dados-2022/README.md

     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
+    ├── images             <- Some figures generated in the project.
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │